qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_tables.rst

   In the :guilabel:`Sorting` section you can:

-  * Add an attribute to sort the table with: press the |signPlus| button and a new empty row is added.
+  * Add an attribute to sort the table with: press the |symbologyAdd| button and a new empty row is added.
 Insert a field or an expression in the :guilabel:`Attribute` column and set the :guilabel:`Sort order` to **Ascending** or **Descending**.
   * Select a row in the list and use the |arrowUp| and |arrowDown| buttons to change the sort priority on attribute level.
 Selecting a cell in the :guilabel:`Sort Order` column helps you change the sorting order of the attribute field.
-  * Use the |signMinus| button to remove an attribute from the sorting list.
+  * Use the |symbologyRemove| button to remove an attribute from the sorting list.

 Feature filtering